 Having a criminal conviction on your record can affect many areas of your life, from finding a job and renting a property, to applying for loans and credit cards.
-What you might not realise, is that it also has an impact on your ability to get car insurance.
+What you might not realise, is that it also has an impact on your ability to get car insurance with criminal convictions.

 It’s not just motoring convictions that make a difference either.
 When insurance providers calculate the price of a policy, they take into account how high risk a person is overall, not just how likely they are to have an accident.
 This means if you have a conviction on your record, you might struggle to find a competitive car insurance quote.